MicrosoftDocs/microsoft-academic-services/academic-services/graph/tutorial-azure-databricks-hindex.md

 In this section, you define functions to extract MAG data from Azure Storage (AS).

-1. Paste the following code in a new cell.
+1. Paste the following code in a new cell and press the **SHIFT + ENTER** keys to run the code in this block.

    ```python
    def getAffiliationsDataFrame(dir):